Meritshot Tutorials

 • DESC: Sorts the results in descending order.

-Example of Ordering by a Single Column
+Of Ordering by a Single Column

 Consider a table named employees with columns: employee_id, first_name, last_name, age, and salary.
 To retrieve a list of employees ordered by their age in ascending order: